His Majesty’s Coroner for Blackpool and Fylde is Mr Alan Wilson.

 Professionals coroner's portal

 Our coroner's portal is available for medical professionals to submit relevant documents.
-You will need a username and password to access this system.
 If you have problems please contact the coroner's office on 01253 477128

 Access the coroner's portal